Goukamma Blombos Trail

 Difficulty: Moderate, there is one big uphill to the top of the dune.

-Permits & Costs: Entrance at the Goukamma river on the buffalo Bay side is R40/pp, access from Groenvlei however is free.
+Permits & Costs: Entrance at the Goukamma river on the buffalo Bay side, entrance fee payable at the gate.

 Contact Numbers: Goukamma Offices - 044 383 0042